bictorv/chaosnet-bridge/FIREWALL.md

 	"MLDEV" to host 3405 reject "Who are you?"
 	; Subnet 47 is full of evil hackers - drop their connection attempts! all from subnet 47 drop

+## Discussion

+  - Is the default `to myself` useful, or should it be `to any`?
+  - `"NOTIFY" to myself drop` is now protected against broadcasts to `NOTIFY`, but to protect other destinations you need to use `to broadcast` which would filter *all* other destinations.
+How bad is this?
+  - In "modern systems", firewalls are/can often be configured per network interface, but not here.
+How desirable would that be?